TheDonMega/my_ai_project/README.md

 - **Content Analyst**: Synthesizes and structures answers
 - **Quality Assurance**: Validates accuracy and completeness

-### 🔒 API Key Security
+### 🔒 Local AI Processing

-**Important**: Your Gemini API key is **NEVER** used during CrewAI operations:
+**Important**: The system uses only local Ollama models for AI processing:

-- **CrewAI**: Uses only local Ollama models (no API calls)
+- **CrewAI**: Uses only local Ollama models (no external API calls)
-- **Web Search**: Gemini API key is only used for web search functionality
+- **Complete Privacy**: All AI processing happens locally
-- **Complete Separation**: CrewAI and web search are completely independent
+- **No External Dependencies**: No API keys or external services required

-This ensures your API key is only used when you explicitly choose web search, not during local knowledge base analysis.
+This ensures complete privacy and independence from external AI services.

 ### Fallback Options